-Communications and Inclusion Diversity Equity and Access (IDEA)/Title VI
+Communications and Inclusion Diversity

+Equity and Access (IDEA)/Civil Rights

-As the fiduciary agent for the Hampton Roads Transportation Planning Organization (HRTPO), the HRPDC follows the guidance and oversight administered by the U.S. Department of Transportation and the Federal Highway Administration as it pertains to the observance of Title VI and Environmental Justice in all planning practices engaged by the HRPDC.
+As the fiduciary agent for the Hampton Roads Transportation Planning Organization (HRTPO), the HRPDC follows the guidance and oversight administered by the U.S. Department of Transportation and the Federal Highway Administration as it pertains to the observance of Title VI of the Civil Rights Act of 1964 and Environmental Justice in all planning practices engaged by the HRPDC.

-Additionally, the HRPDC receives Federal funds and as such, is guided by Title VI and Environmental Justice as well.
+Additionally, the HRPDC receives federal funds and as such, is guided by Title VI and Environmental Justice as well.